philippecarlo/pyldes_kbo/Conformance Testing/TressSpec/TreeSpecConformancePoints.md

  - [🟨 Should](#the-tree-specification-should-)
  - [🟩 Optional](#the-tree-specification-optional-)

-The conformance test needs to be executed on the all supporting fragment method:
+The conformance test needs to be executed on the all supporting fragment methods:

  - [ ] Geo-based fragment
  - [ ] Substring fragment